washedPat/bibjson-to-csv/README.md

 After further examination of the BibJSON specification, I found that the default set of keys is from the BibTeX specification.
 The BibJSON specification is very loose and allows for missing values.
 As such I found it reasonable to enable the full specification via a feature flag.
 By default the program fills missing values with nothing, leaving an empty value in row.
 However I added a flag to allow for custom fillers to suite the needs of the user.
+To enable the most flexibility, the user should pass the `--full-spec` flag.

 ## Requirements
 Either: